 Analysis of this information will highlight policy trends, opportunities and challenges, as well as possible areas for further investigation.
 The report will also provide country examples of key issues highlighted in the report.

-The Regional report is due to be launched in December 2020.
 Find out more about the 2020 GEM Report on the GEM Report website.